wharfkit/website/src/lib/docs/AccountKit/BuyRamBytesMethod.md

 The `buyRamBytes` method accepts an optional object with the following property:

-- `receiver`: Specifies the account name of the Antelope account that should receive the RAM.
+- `receiver`: Specifies the name of the Antelope account that should receive the RAM.
 Defaults to the payer.

 ## Return Value